AshleyPikachu/Super-Bit-Shader/README.md

 **Supported Consoles**
 Game Boy, Virtual Boy, Pokémon Mini, Neo Geo Pocket, and WonderSwan.

-**NOTE**: You can use unsupported systems but colors may be misrepresented or who knows you might like it.
+**NOTE**: You can use unsupported systems but colors may be misrepresented.

 -----------------------------------------------------------------------------------------------------------------------
 **How to Setup**